Transferring files

 • When you don’t use a trailing slash on the destination directory it tells rsync to copy the contents of the source directory into the destination directory.

 The rsync syntax is very similar to scp.
-To transfer to another computer with commonly used options, where below substitute $CLUSTER_NAME with stanage or bessemer and $USER with your cluster username.
+To transfer to another computer with commonly used options, where below substitute CLUSTER_NAME with stanage or bessemer and YOUR_USERNAME with your cluster username, which should always be entered in lowercase.
 You should be prompted for your Duo MFA credentials after entering your password.
 Request a push notification or enter your passcode:

 The a (archive) option preserves file timestamps and permissions among other things; the v (verbose) option gives verbose output to help monitor the transfer; the z (compression) option compresses the file during transit to reduce size and transfer time; and the P (partial/progress) option preserves partially transferred files in case of an interruption and also displays the progress of the transfer.